NVIDIA/cccl/README.md

 **Summary**
 - The entirety of CCCL's API shares a common semantic version across all components
-- Only the most recently released version is supported and we do not backport fixes to prior releases
+- Only the most recently released version is supported and fixes are not backported to prior releases
 - API breaking changes and incrementing CCCL's major version will only coincide with a new major version release of the CUDA Toolkit
 - Not all source breaking changes are considered breaking changes of the public API that warrant bumping the major version number
 - Do not rely on ABI stability of enities in the `cub::` or `thrust::` namespaces